Take Your Next Step Into Ministry

 Carry on good and proper relationships with those in one’s home church.
 Make sure clear communication is occurring.

 If any area is neglected, then certain problems and misunderstandings will develop.
-There is no doubt that deficient areas will in time be exposed and cause damage in our ministries and lives.
+There is no doubt that deficient areas will, in time, be exposed and cause damage in our ministries and lives.

 God wants to properly prepare us so that He can more effectively work through our lives.
 He did not want Peter and the others to stumble.
 Neither does He want us to fail.
 Effective training leads to long-term success.